-- PLA credit does not meet residency requirements and is usually not transferrable.
+- PLA credit cannot be used to meet residency requirements and is usually not transferrable.

 - Courses being petitioned through PLA cannot duplicate coursework recorded on a student’s academic record.

-- Returning and former students who wish to submit prior learning are required to meet with the Director of PLA and establish a plan for requesting credit for prior learning.
+- Returning and former students who wish to submit prior learning are required to meet with the Learning Assessment office and establish a plan for requesting credit for prior learning.

 - PLA fees are assessed at $50 per credit hour and are non-refundable.
 PLA fees are charged for the assessment of learning and must be paid regardless of the assessment outcome.
 Payment is due at the time of submission.
 PLA assessment fees are not covered under financial aid.
-Students pay tuition for the CAPS 202 Portfolio Development course which is graded (A, B, C…) and eligible for financial aid.
-(Refer to Tuition and Fees in the University catalog).
+Students pay tuition for the CAPS 202 Prior Learning Portfolio Development course, which is graded (A, B, C…) and eligible for financial aid (refer to Tuition and Fees section of the appropriate college catalog).

 Points of Information

 - Assessment fees can be paid online.
 Select Prior Learning Credit, check the appropriate box, enter a description or title and complete the student information section.
 Once payment is received, your PLA request will be processed for evaluation.
 Cash or check payments must be paid directly to the Friends University cashier.
 A payment form must be completed before cash or check payments can be made.
-Contact the PLA office to receive a copy of the payment form at 316-295-5885 or email email@example.com.
+To receive a copy of the payment form, contact the PLA office at 316-295-5204 or email firstname.lastname@example.org.